Configuring HPE GreenLake SSO SAML Authentication with ADFS

 See Certificate Requirements for Federation Servers and Enroll an SSL Certificate for AD FS

-For the initial ADFS configuration (so before you run the Step 6: ADFS configuration), a p12 certificate must be generated from the certificate files supplied by the Acme package.
-The following command can be run from a pfsense shell console:
+For the initial ADFS configuration (so before you run Step 6: ADFS configuration), a p12 certificate must be generated from the certificate files supplied by the Acme package.
+The following command can be run from a pfSense shell console:

 openssl pkcs12 -export -in /cf/conf/acme/<name>.all.pem -inkey /cf/conf/acme/<name>.key -out /cf/conf/acme/<name>.p12 -passout pass:password -name <name>.com -caname root